MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-physical-badging-data.md

 ## Step 1: Create an app in Azure Active Directory

-The first step is to create and register a new app in Azure Active Directory (AAD).
+The first step is to create and register a new app in Azure Active Directory (Azure AD).
 The app will correspond to the physical badging connector that you create in Step 3.
-Creating this app will allow AAD to authenticate the push request for JSON payload containing physical badging data.
-During the creation of this AAD app, be sure to save the following information.
+Creating this app will allow Azure AD to authenticate the push request for JSON payload containing physical badging data.
+During the creation of this Azure AD app, be sure to save the following information.
 These values will be used in later steps.

-- AAD application ID (also called the *app Id* or *client Id*)
+- Azure AD application ID (also called the *app Id* or *client Id*)

-- AAD application secret (also called the *client secret*)
+- Azure AD application secret (also called the *client secret*)

 - Tenant Id (also called the *directory Id*)

-For step-by-step instructions for creating an app in AAD, see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+For step-by-step instructions for creating an app in Azure AD, see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 ## Step 2: Prepare a JSON file with physical badging data